brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ## 5.2 Georeferenced.py (SAHI and YoloV8) on georeferenced images and QGIS

 This is a rather specialzed section that won't apply to the majority of investigators.
 Our images are georeferenced so we want the images and predicted bounding boxes to be georeferenced as well so we can manipulate the them in a GIS program such as QGIS, instead of using LabelImg.
 Georeferenced.py does this using SAHI and YoloV8.
-This is from https://github.com/obss/sahi/discussions/870  This works on a georeferenced tif file (geotif) or a png with associated .xml file that contains georeferencing.
+This is from https://github.com/obss/sahi/discussions/870 and all credit goes to the author.
+This works on a georeferenced tif file (geotif) or a png with associated .xml file that contains georeferencing.
 This creates a geojson file of the predicted bounding boxes associated with the image which can be opened in GIS along with the image.
 The following applies to manipulating the bounding boxes within QGIS.
 Any Computer Vision model is not going to be perfect, and by importing into QGIS you can correct the False Negatives and False Positives.

 For importing the geojson into qgis, we need to create the default style  Go to Project>Properties and click on Default Styles.
 	Under default symbols, change fill to outline red or favoriate color